 7. Daisies

 Daisies can come in the form of shrubs, vines, or even trees.
 The family has a worldwide distribution, from the polar regions to the tropics, colonizing a wide variety of habitats.
 They need at least 6 hours of sunshine a day, which isn’t usually a problem in our climate here.
-You can choose from any number of colours, from white and yellow to pink, purple and orange.
-Chamomile (manzanillo) is also in this family and grows easily here.

 8. Hydrangea

 Hydrangea macrophylla is a species of flowering plant in the family Hydrangeaceae, native to Japan, and features puffs of white, pink, purple or blue flowers.
-It is widely cultivated in many parts of the world in many climates, and its colour is affected by soil pH.- an acidic soil (pH below 7) will usually produce flower colour closer to blue, whereas an alkaline soil (pH above 7) will produce pinker flowers.
+It is widely cultivated in many parts of the world in many climates.
+Interestingly, its colour is affected by soil pH.- an acidic soil (pH below 7) will usually produce flower colour closer to blue, whereas an alkaline soil (pH above 7) will produce pinker flowers.

 9. Calla Lilies